pengyyy1/aahlmathia/README.md

 ## What is VaR?

 **Value-at-Risk (VaR)** is a risk measure that estimates the maximum expected loss of a portfolio over a set period (here, 1 day) at a certain confidence level (here, 95%).
-For example, a 1-day 95% VaR of $2,900 means there is only a 5% chance the portfolio will lose more than $2,900 in a single day.

 ## Project Workflow